brentReno/30dayChallenge_learn_react/readme.md

 Day 3- this.props.children

-Day 4 - React router part  1
+Day 4 - React router
+  - Set up router, add home and main routes.

+Day 5- Set home as Index Route, require Raven-js and config for use with Sentry

 Things to remember
 -------------------